Marcelo Nicola

-Marcelo Patricio Nicola Virginio (born May 12, 1971) is an Argentine-Italian former professional basketball player and a current coach.
+Marcelo Patricio Nicola Virginio (born 12 May 1971) is an Argentine-Italian former professional basketball player and a current coach.
 A very versatile power forward, he was a regular member of the Argentine national basketball team, and competed many years in the EuroLeague.
+He was most recently the head coach for Scafati Basket of the Lega Basket Serie A (LBA).

 Professional career

 Nicola was selected 50th overall in the 1993 NBA draft, but remained in Europe and won the Saporta Cup in 1996 with Taugrés, the team in which he made his debut in the Spanish ACB League.
 He played his best basketball for Benetton Treviso, with which he lifted another Saporta Cup trophy in 1999, and he was selected to the All-EuroLeague Second Team for the Euroleague 2001–02 season.
 He also made it to the Euroleague 2002–03 final game.

 National team career

 Nicola was a member of the Argentine national basketball team.
 With the junior national team of Argentina, he played at the 1993 FIBA Under-21 World Cup.
 With Argentina's senior men's national team, he played at the 1994 FIBA World Championship, the 1996 Olympics, and the 1998 FIBA World Championship.